-Faversham Counselling Service is an organisational member of BACP, The British Association for Counselling and Psychotherapy, and works within their ‘Ethical Framework of Good Practice in Counselling and Psychotherapy’.
-In March 2004 we became an accredited member with BACP and are now one of its authorised ‘Accredited Service’ providers.
+In March 2004 Faversham Counselling Service became an accredited member of the BACP, the British Association for Counselling and Psychotherapy, and the service operates within their ‘Ethical Framework of Good Practice in Counselling and Psychotherapy’.

 The counsellor-client relationship is one in which the service user can feel safe and confident that both the fact and the content of that meeting is kept strictly private and confidential within the Counselling Service.
 This is crucial to the trust and integrity of the counselling relationship.
 Service users are informed at the outset of counselling of the limits of and exceptions to confidentiality.
 In exceptional circumstances, where there is genuine cause for serious concern about the safety or interests of service users or about others who may be threatened by unacceptable behaviour, the counsellor is subject to the requirement of law and may take steps as judged necessary to inform appropriate third parties under the following acts –